Halo (Beyoncé song): Commercial performance

 "Halo" entered the UK Singles Chart at number 98 for the week ending February 21, 2009; over a period of seven weeks, it climbed to number four on March 29, 2009 (for the week ending April 4, 2009).
 It spent 49 weeks in the top 100 of UK Singles Chart; 44 non-consecutive weeks after its debut, it was at number 94 on March 4, 2012, before dropping out the following week.
 As of June 2022, it had sold 2.1 million copies in the UK, including 158.7 million plays, and is her best-selling and most streamed single there.
-In October 2023, the song was certified quadruple-platinum by the British Phonographic Industry (BPI), denoting 2,400,000 units sold and streamed in the UK.
+The song was certified quintuple-platinum by the British Phonographic Industry (BPI), denoting 3,000,000 units sold and streamed in the UK.
 It debuted on the Irish Singles Chart at number 32 on January 22, 2009, and peaked at number four for three consecutive weeks.

 On the Spanish Singles Chart, "Halo" debuted at number 45 on January 25, 2009, but it fell off the chart the following week.
 However, the song re-entered the chart four months later on May 3, 2009, at number 44, and peaked at number five on October 11, 2009.
 It was certified double-platinum by the Productores de Música de España (PROMUSICAE), indicating sales of 80,000 copies.
 "Halo" topped the Brasil Billboard Hot 100 chart for more than 20 consecutive weeks in 2009.
 It emerged as the most listened to song on radio in Brazil during the same period as it registered 24,734 plays on radio stations throughout the country.
 "Halo" was also the most downloaded song in Brazil from November 2009 to November 2010, as highlighted by the first edition of the Brazilian Digital Music Awards.